H12M54AM/weather/Readme.md

 ### Line Chart

 This is one of the most important insight.
 This chart will give you hour-by-hour LIVE temperatures in Vancity.
 Today was quite the shock in weather fluctuations.
-In 5 hours, the temperature increase by 7 degrees Celsius!
-That's a 40.7% increase in vancity heat!!
+In 5 hours, the temperature increases by 7˚C or 1.4˚C/hour!
+That's a 40.7% increase in vancity!!
 Drake isn't the only one getting cooked.
+(This was May 10th, 2024).

 ### ![](images/Linechart.png)